milkbottledude/woodlands-jb_tracker/Documentation.md

 In the next chapter, let's see if we can improve the accuracy of our model even more than we already have, this time by adjusting the model's hyperparameters ⚙️.

 ### 4.5 Hyperparameter Tuning (tbc)
+There are numerous hyperparameters that can be tweaked in the RFR model to further improve our loss metrics, even if just by a little.

+I'm not an expert, so I'll only be looking into the more basic hyperparameters, such as the following:

+- `max_depth`, lets us choose how deep a tree in the forest is allowed to grow
+- `n_estimators`, allows us to change the number of trees in the forest
+- `criterion`, this allows us to choose which loss metric to consider when splitting at a node
+- `bootstrap`, this lets us choose whether we want to reuse rows when training the model.
+- `max_features`, (RMore)
+- `min_samples_leaf`, this allows us to decide the minimum number of rows required in a leaf.

+Let's get into it 💪.

+(TBC!)

 ## Chapter 5: Automation and Website Making
 ### 5.1: Making HTML and CSS for Frontend